philldtaylor/llm-security-monitor/README.md

 ## 📚 Background

-Built as part of an AI Security Specialist study plan, following OWASP Top 10 for LLM Applications guidelines.
+Built as part of an AI Security study plan, following OWASP Top 10 for LLM Applications guidelines.
 Focuses on practical, deployable security testing for production LLM systems.

 ## 🎓 Learning Resources